-This act also forbids employers from paying any wage that is less than the federal minimum wage.
-Workers in Texas have the ability to bargain for greater salaries as well.
-Employees who are tipped may be paid less than the minimum wage as long as the tips are adequate to bring their hourly equivalent up to at least $7.25 per hour.
+This act also forbids employers from paying any less than the federal minimum wage.
+Workers in Texas can bargain for greater salaries as well.
+Tipped employees may be paid less than the minimum wage if the tips are adequate to bring their hourly equivalent up to at least $7.25 per hour.
 The minimum tipped pay in Texas is $2.13 per hour.

 There are no labor rules in Texas that govern the payment of overtime.
 Federal laws, on the other hand, apply and set overtime at 1.5 times ordinary pay.
-The Fair Labor Standards Act, or FLSA, mandates all employers to pay overtime for any hours worked in excess of 40 in a given week.
-Employees who are exempt from overtime laws (exempt employees) are not eligible to earn this overtime.
+The Fair Labor Standards Act, or FLSA, mandates all employers to pay overtime for any hours worked more than 40 in a given week.
+Employees exempt from overtime laws (exempt employees) are not eligible to earn this over time.

 Fair Labor Rights

-There are rules in place to protect workers’ rights in terms of overtime, record keeping, and equitable compensation at both the state and federal levels.
-Furthermore, workers under a specific age are shielded from potentially hazardous employment or job that is deemed improper for workers their age.
+There are rules to protect workers’ rights regarding overtime, record-keeping, and equitable compensation at the state and federal levels.
+Furthermore, workers under a specific age are shielded from potentially hazardous employment or job deemed improper for their age.